Why Self Care

 This can be a hard one!
 On a typical day I take a quick shower, throw some clothes and mascara on, run my fingers through my hair and call it good.
 However, there are so many other little things that can make a mom feel more refreshed and like herself.

 Not feeling quite like yourself?
-Don’t let homeschooling take away from who you are as a mom, check out Appearance & The Homeschool Mom for a little self inspired inspiration!
+Don’t let homeschooling take away from who you are as a mom, check out Appearance & The Homeschool Mom for a little appearance inspiration!

 Fitting the Extras Into Your Routine…

 Use your weeknights and weekends!
 Tuck the kids in bed and slap a deep pore cleansing mask on your face once a week.
 Too tired at the end of your long homeschool day?
 Talk it over with your spouse and plan an hour of me time every weekend.
-I’ve been known to give myself a random facial on a random Saturday afternoon, you totally can too!
+I’ve been known to give myself a random facial in the middle of a Saturday afternoon, and you totally can too!

 Sipping Your Favorite Drink